calculix/CalculiX-Examples/Linear/Crack1/README.md

 In order to determine the energy release rate, run the model twice with different settings of the crack length `a` in `ct.geo`

-For each run, record the crack length a and the strain energy from the file s`olve.dat`.
+For each run, record the crack length a and the strain energy from the file `solve.dat`.

 Run the analysis using
 ```